Mini List: Five Best Treehouse of Horror Shorts

 This short is based on the famous Edgar Allan Poe short story of the same name.
 Homer plays the part of the main character while James Earl Jones narrates the tale, and absolutely nails the performance.
 It’s an incredible version of the classic story that even sports some humor.
 The most notable form of humor comes from Bart’s portrayal of the raven and his antics towards Homer.

 Dial D for Diddly – Treehouse of Horror XXII

 This is the newest Treehouse of Horror short on this list, and is a parody of one of the best TV shows from the past decade, Dexter.
 Homer is tricking Ned into doing his bidding by using a voice distorter to pretend to be the voice of God.
 Ned blindly obeys all of Homer’s orders, and in doing so he kills many of Homer’s enemies.
 Ned eventually discovers that Homer has made him a serial killer, but the real God chokes Homer before Ned can do anything.
 My favourite moment comes during the conclusion when Satan appears with Maude at his side.

-Fun Fact: Treehouse of Horror didn’t become the official name for these episodes until Season 14.
-Up until then, these episodes were simply known as The Simpsons Halloween Special.
+Fun Fact: Treehouse of Horror didn’t become the official name for the Halloween episodes until Season 14.
+Up until then these episodes were simply known as The Simpsons Halloween Special.